arthyn/kartchners/site/products/plate-lunches.md

 > **_Monday-$11.99_**
 >
-> Fried Chicken Thigh With Loaded Mashed Potatoes, Corn Nuggets, And A Dinner Roll
+> cheesy chicken pasta, cucumber and tomato salad, Corn Nuggets, And A Dinner Roll
 >
 > **_Tuesday-$11.99_**
 >